igormcoelho/wd-ultra-mycloud-owncloud/README.md

 ## future advices

+Should have started from noip configuration first!
+So all scripts are already done correctly with noip server.
+I had to do it twice, first locally, then realized it wouldn't work in the outside world... must think on this before everything starts.

 Perhaps it was nice to have a volume also for apache certificates...

+## More information

 Read about docker at http://docker.com